MatthiasBenaets/BasedBudgeting/README.md

     - Keep track of bank accounts, cash or even your portfolio balance at one place
     - Balance will stay updated automatically after initial setup
 - **Budget:**
-    - Keep a budget for the current month (and review budget from previous months=WIP)
+    - Keep a budget for the current month and review budget from previous months
     - List different categories and subcategories
         - Budget available money from your budget
         - Review monthly activity of the different categories.